Skip to main content

 Who I am - My body

-Most youth start to see changes in their body around age 8 to 10 or older.
+Most people start to see changes in their body around age 8 to 10 or older.

-• Learn to keep your changing body clean.
+• Changing bodies can stink.
+Learn to keep your changing body clean.

-• Learn the growing up rules for privacy.
+• Changing bodies need you to learn to keep parts of you private.
+Learn the growing up rules for privacy.

-• Learn more about your body from people you trust.
+• What changes should you expect?
+Learn more about your body from people you trust.

-You may want to use teaching videos and workbooks.
+You may want to use videos and workbooks to learn more.
 Here are three of our favorites.

 There are lots more resources on the Sexual Health intro page.